World’s smoothest cross-border mobility and daily life through digitalisation

 - A search engine for statutes covering the Nordic and Baltic countries’ legislation.

-The first stage of the project will be a current state report, which will identify the key actors, data warehouses, services, requirements applicable to information exchanges and potential administrative and legislative bottlenecks from the perspective of people’s cross-border daily lives.
+The first stage of the project will be a current state report, which will identify the key actors, data warehouses, services, requirements applicable to data exchanges and potential administrative and legislative bottlenecks from the perspective of people’s cross-border daily lives.
 The purpose of this report is to produce a situational picture that will enable targeted and effective actions during the project period.

-The main outcome of the project will be a common operating model and practices for enhancing and improving the efficiency of cross-border information exchanges.
-The operating model refers to comprehensive documentation of and operative recommendations for the preconditions of enhanced cross-border information exchanges regarding its technical implementation, information management solutions and legislation, among other things.
+The main outcome of the project will be a common operating model and practices for enhancing and improving the efficiency of cross-border data exchanges.
+The operating model refers to comprehensive documentation of and operative recommendations for the preconditions of enhanced cross-border data exchanges regarding its technical implementation, information management solutions and legislation, among other things.
 A Proof of Concept (PoC) exercise will also be completed for a selected life event.
 The PoC will draw on the understanding of best practices obtained through the situational picture created in the project.
-By testing the operating model developed in the project, it strives to create effective and permanent solutions for cross-border information exchanges and cooperation between authorities.
+By testing the operating model developed in the project, it strives to create effective and permanent solutions for cross-border data exchanges and cooperation between authorities.

 The world’s smoothest cross-border mobility and daily life through digitalisation project will cross the boundaries between sectors and administrative branches.
 It will be implemented in cooperation between the administrative branches of the Ministry of Social Affairs and Health, the Ministry of Education and Culture and the Ministry of Justice.
 The project will be carried out under the umbrella of the Cross-Border Digital Services (CBDS) programme of the Nordic Council of Ministers for Digitalisation (MR-Digital).

-The areas of healthcare service use (e-prescriptions) and information exchanges that support the services (patient care summaries) will be promoted in cooperation with the Nordic Council of Ministers for Health and Social Affairs and a further project on healthcare and care at distance launched in Sweden at the same time (VOPD, or vård och omsorg på distans).
+The areas of healthcare service use (e-prescriptions) and data exchanges that support the services (patient care summaries) will be promoted in cooperation with the Nordic Council of Ministers for Health and Social Affairs and a further project on healthcare and care at distance launched in Sweden at the same time (VOPD, or vård och omsorg på distans).

 The countries participating in the World’s smoothest cross-border mobility and daily life through digitalisation project are Finland, Sweden, Norway, Iceland, Denmark, Estonia, Latvia and Lithuania.
 A project organisation has been appointed in the Ministry of Finance.
 A Project Manager was appointed at the Digital and Population Data Services Agency.